TheGoodlike13/liberty_or_death/README.md

 ### Dear diary,

-I didn't know shit, so I google some stuff and found some of the links above.
+I didn't know shit, so I google'd some stuff and found some of the links above.
 Others, well, I found them along the way.

 I started off by adding the gradle dependency from [#ibm_basic](#ibm_basic).